 Current students, please schedule via Starfish.
 Alumni, please email us at email@example.com.

-Please note: application documents (resumes, personal statements, etc) require an appointment to be reviewed.
+Please note: Application documents (resumes, personal statements, etc) generally require an appointment to be reviewed.
 Please be aware that there can often be a 2 week wait for appointments.
+And, due to heavy traffic and time-sensitive advising in the fall, November appointments are for active applicants only.
 Thank you for your understanding as we do our best to serve and support all those exploring and applying to law school.
 We look forward to working with you!

 COVID, Public Health, & Pre-Professional Advising